TSP Withdrawal Options Case Study

 In an effort to provide real-life situations to show how the different federal benefits apply, we will be presenting hypothetical situations and potential solutions each month.
-This month we present the case study – Medicare versus FEHB or the Federal Employee Heath Benefit.
+This month we present a TSP Withdrawal Options Case Study.
 All names and situations are fictional and for educational purposes only.

 Max has been an Air Traffic Controller (ATC) for 27 years and has enjoyed the experience.
 He has been married for 28 years and has three children, one son and two daughters.
 Now he is age 53 and thinking about his retirement options.
 As a child, Max grew up on a farm, and he has always been a country gentleman.
 With his federal retirement right around the corner, he hopes to spend all of his free time out on the farm.
 He would love to have a few cows, raise goats and chickens, and plant a big enough garden to raise their own produce.

 Since he is over 50 years old with more than 20 years of service in a Special Provisions position, he is eligible to retire.
 However, he is a little apprehensive about leaving his federal career and the big life change that comes with it.

 If you retire under MRA+10, in order to avoid a penalty on your pension, you can “postpone” receipt of your federal pension until age 60 or 62.